Consider this from NPRExBulletin | ExBulletin

 Email us at [email protected]

-This episode was produced by Brent Baughman, Lauren Hodges, Alejandra Marquez Janse and Jason Fuller.
-It was edited by Andrew Sussman, Amy Jackson, Lee Hale, Ashley Brown and Fatma Tanis.
-Engineering Assistance by J. Czys.
+This episode was produced by Nina Kravinsky, Monika Evstatieva, Lauren Hodges, Vincent Acovino, Jonaki Mehta and Brent Baughman.
+It was edited by Scott Saloway, Patrick Jarenwattananon, Justine Kenin, Brianna Scott and Fatma Tanis.
 Our executive producer is Cara Tallo.

 Sources